flutter/flutter/dev/devicelab/README.md

 ## Migrating to build and test model

-To better utilize limited DeviceLab testbed resources and speed up overal validation time, it is now supported to separate building artifacts (.apk/.app) from testing them.
+To better utilize limited DeviceLab testbed resources and speed up commit validation time, it is now supported to separate building artifacts (.apk/.app) from testing them.
-The artifact will be built on a host only bot no needing a device, and the test will run based on the artifact against a testbed with a device.
+The artifact will be built on a host only bot, a VM or physical bot without a device, and the test will run based on the artifact against a testbed with a device.

 Steps: